cern-sis/bi-dags/README.md

+# What is BI-DAGs

+BI-DAGs is a component of the monitoring project developed for the RCS-SIS group.
+It plays an important role in tracking key performance indicators (KPIs) to monitor progress and analyze the current situation.

+BI-DAGs operates as an Apache Airflow instance dedicated to managing data harvesting from various sources including CDS, ILS, and others.
+The harvested data is then processed and pushed into a PostgreSQL database.
+Subsequently, Apache Superset retrieves this data to present it in the desired format for analysis and reporting.

 # BI-DAGs Setup Guide

 This README provides a step-by-step guide on setting up your environment for running BI-DAGs with Airflow.